-The Academy was also successful in its bids to the Condition Improvement Fund.
-Two projects are now almost complete, total value £760,000:-
+The Academy was successful in its bids to the Condition Improvement Fund in the previous year, and two projects started in 2018/19 have now been completed at a total value of £760,000:

-- · Replacement of all flat roofs - Distribution Works to improve, update and extend the Academy's heating system.
+- Replacement of all flat roofs - Distribution Works to improve, update and extend the Academy's heating system.

-Both projects will be enormously beneficial, preventing water leakage and consequential damage, gains in energy efficiency and a reduction in energy cost.
+Both projects are enormously beneficial, preventing water leakage and consequential damage, gains in energy efficiency and a reduction in energy cost.

 Rigorous processes have been fully embedded into performance management procedures for all staff.
-Additionally, the new curriculum and assessment procedures have been fully adopted and embraced.
+The new curriculum and assessment procedures introduced in 2018/19 have been fully adopted and embraced.
 Year 5 pupils continue to be benchmarked at the start of the academic year so that their progress can be tracked more accurately throughout their time at Arnold.